HansKindberg-Net/HansKindberg-EPiServer-NuGet-Packages-Temporary/README.md

 - **how should we do with 7.1**
 - **HansKindberg-EPiServer-*** packages **7.5.0.*** mappes to **EPiServer CMS 7.5** (**7.5.394.2**)

-## 3 Build
-This applies to:

-- **HansKindberg-EPiServer-Binaries**
-- **HansKindberg-EPiServer-Application-Files**

-To build the packages you need the EPiServer files, normally installed under %PROGRAMFILES(X86)%\EPiServer.
-Basically you copy that directory to the root of this solution when you want to build the packages.
-When building all the package content is copied to the **packages** directory under the solution root.
-The **packages** directory is the default NuGet-packages directory.
-The packages are only built when building a release.
-This is to reduce build time when building for the test application **HansKindberg.EPiServer.NuGet.Packages.Tests.WebApplication**.

-## 4 Package-projects
+## 2 Package-projects
 Each package-project in this solution is a **Class Library**.
 The target framework for each project is **.NET Framework 4.5**.
 Even if the target framework does not matter keep the same framework when adding more projects.
 When adding a new package project:
 * Change the output-path from bin\Debug to ..\Package-output\Debug and from bin\Release to ..\Package-output\Release.
 * Change **Properties** (project) -> **Build** -> **Advanced...** -> **Debug Info:** to **none** for all configurations **Debug/Release**.
 This is to avoid [Project-name].pdb files in the output directory.

+## 3 Packages

-### 4.1 Configuration-templates
+### 3.1 HansKindberg-EPiServer-Build
+This package contains build-targets.
+The build-targets are:

+- Configuration transformations
+- Copy files to the target-directory

+The functionality/base functionality for these build-targets are from [**HansKindberg-Build**](https://github.com/HansKindberg-Net/HansKindberg-Build).
+The build-targets from [**HansKindberg-Build-Files**](https://github.com/HansKindberg-Net/HansKindberg-Build-Temporary#2-hanskindberg-build-files) are transformed into the package.

+#### 3.1.1 Configuration transformations

+The package contains a directory **Configuration** that contains templates:
+- log4net.Template.config
+- Web.Template.config

+The templates contains the default-settings for an EPiServer-site installation.

+##### 3.1.1.1 Howto get the content for the templates

-#### 4.1.1 log4net.Template.config
+###### 3.1.1.1.1 log4net.Template.config

-Copy the content from **EPiServer\CMS\7.5.394.2\Application\EPiServerLog.config** to **/Configuration/log4net.Template.config**.
+- copy the content from **EPiServer\CMS\7.5.394.2\Application\EPiServerLog.config** to **/Configuration/log4net.Template.config**.

-#### 4.1.2 Web.Template.config
+###### 3.1.1.1.1 Web.Template.config
 Install a site, **Install site and SQL Server database**, and set the relative path to the EPiServer User Interface to **/EPiServer/**.
 Then merge **connectionStrings.config**, **episerver.config**, **EPiServerFramework.config** and **Web.config** from the site root directory to **/Configuration/Web.Template.config**.

 Search and replace (whole word and case-sensitive):